As soon as you check in for the early orientation you will receive the key to your room and be on the College meal plan.

-We have a reception for parents and families during the first day of the international orientation.
-At the all-College orientation there is also a meeting for parents.
+A reception and question-and-answer session will be offered in the late afternoon on the first day of International Orientation.
+At the all-College orientation, there is also a meeting for parents.

 The U.S. Department of Homeland Security will not permit you to enter the U.S. until 30 days before the College start date on your I-20 form.
 The College has no facilities open for you until the International Orientation date.

 A nonimmigrant is someone coming to the U.S. for a temporary stay.
 Students with an F-1 or J-1 visa are considered nonimmigrants.
 A permanent resident ("green card" holder) is considered an immigrant.

 Light-weight clothes are usually worn during the early fall days, but heavier clothes and coats or jackets are needed for the late fall and winter months.

 The Department of Public Safety maintains security and safety for the College community.
 The department is open 24 hours a day and provides uniformed patrol of campus buildings and grounds.

 We will have a College van available during the international orientation to drive you to some near-by favorite places to shop.
 The College Bookstore provides many items that you may need.